Amazonas (Venezuelan state): History

 It continued as Federal Territory Amazonas because it did not meet the minimum population to change its category to State of the Federation according to the old National Constitution.
 In 1992 its status was changed to State, with the same capital and territory.

 Geography

-The State of Amazonas belongs to the region of Guayana and is the second largest in territorial area after the State of Bolivar, although it is mostly sparsely populated, except in the northern part where most of its population is concentrated.
+Amazonas belongs to the region of Guayana and is the second largest Venezuelan state in territorial area after Bolivar, although it is very sparsely populated, with most of its population concentrated in the northern part.

+Boundaries

+Amazonas State, located in the far south of Venezuela, possesses exceptional geopolitical relevance due to its extensive frontier perimeter of approximately 2,300 kilometers.
+Of this total length, nearly 1,450 kilometers correspond to international borders with the republics of Colombia and Brazil, representing 63% of its boundary.
+This frontier condition turns the entity into a strategic pillar for national sovereignty, territorial defense, and Latin American integration.
+Its delimitation is not arbitrary but the result of complex historical processes and diplomatic treaties that have precisely defined Venezuelan jurisdiction over this vast jungle and river territory.